-Our very first project went on to win a Cannes Grand Prix.
+Our very first project won a Cannes Grand Prix.
 A truly cinematic experience made for the world’s first cinematic proportion television.See the project

 Stinkdigital opened for business with a small office of five people in January 2009.